-(a) The museum environment map by Bernhard Vogl that (b) Coordinate conventions used when mapping the input image onto the sphere.
+(a) The museum environment map by Bernhard Vogl that is used in many example renderings in this document(b) Coordinate conventions used when mapping the input image onto the sphere.

 This plugin provides a HDRI (high dynamic range imaging) environment map, which is a type of light source that is well-suited for representing "natural" illumination.
 Many images in this document are made using the environment map shown in (a).